Core rule

 To restart a crashed or terminated Raft node, we can read its persisted state

-object.
+into a RestoredRaftState object.
 Then, we can use this object to restore the

 Raft node back.
 Please note that terminating a Raft node manually without a